bitsofcotton/p2/README.md

 Improving our predictor needs harder PRNG or no controlled but complex one, so we close with this set.

 # cr.py p,q command
-The cr.py p command with catgp p1 p0 chain causes commented case.
+The cr.py p command with p2 c p1 p0 chain causes commented case.
 We conclude if the stream is deterministic created and data feed to them is enough, some probability we succeeds prediction with these one of 10 predictions.
 However, cr.py q command can attack them, also the new entropy feed is always able, so PRNG generater is slight profitable in any which cases.
 Whether or not we're infected condition, we close the repository with this form.

 # cr.py 2 command
-The cr.py 2 command with catgp p1 p0 chain causes p command and their jammer can cause original stream continuity some shift.
+The cr.py 2 command with p2 c p1 p0 chain causes p command and their jammer can cause original stream continuity some shift.
 However, there exists q command and attack can cause wavy one they can avoid cr.py 2 predictor.
 Real close.